Okipa/laravel-medialibrary-ext/README.md

 All captions are translatable.

-See how to translate them on the Laravel official documentation : https://laravel.com/docs/localization#using-translation-strings-as-keys.
+See how to translate them on the Laravel official documentation: https://laravel.com/docs/localization#using-translation-strings-as-keys.

+Here is the list of the sentences available for translation:

+* `Min. width: :width px.`
+* `Min. height: :height px.`
+* `{1}Accepted type: :types.|[2,*]Accepted types: :types.`
+* `Max. file size: :size Mb.`

 ## Extra features